cseslowpoke/ntou-compiler-project/README.md

 # poke
-A sub c compiler for school project
+A C subset compiler for a course project